NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Submission_Workflow.md

 Summary:

 * The user can upload and validate Data if their project __is not__ REVIEW.
-* The user can review their project if it is OPEN.
+* The user can review the project if it is OPEN.
 It will prevent users from uploading new data during the review period.
-* The user can submit data to the GDC if their project is REVIEW.
+* The user can submit data to the GDC if the project is REVIEW.
-* The user can release their project at any time; it will release the harmonized data to the GDC Data Portal.
+* The user can release the project at any time; it will release the harmonized data to the GDC Data Portal.

+Note: "Submit to the GDC" and "Release" actions can be performed if the user has release privilege.

 ### Project State
 [![GDC Data Submission Portal Project State](images/GDC_Submission_Portal_Workflow_Project_State.png)](images/GDC_Submission_Portal_Workflow_Release_State.png "Click to see the full image.")